LOI Deadline

 • An independent investigator with independent research space at institutions as described in a form completed by the Dean or Department Chair,

-• No more than 10 years beyond start of postdoctoral research training as of July 1, 2022.
-Exceptions to the ten year rule may be requested by emailing an NIH-style biosketch to AFAR at grants@afar.org at least one week prior to the deadline date.
-Due to challenges related to the COVID pandemic, we will allow one additional year - 11 years total - for the 2022 award cycle.
+• No more than 10 years beyond start of postdoctoral research training as of July 1, 2026.
+Exceptions to the ten-year rule may be considered for certain life events (e.g. familial, personal commitments or other exceptional circumstances) and may be requested by emailing an explanation with your NIH-style biosketch to AFAR at grants@afar.org at least one week prior to the deadline date.
+COVID-related requests are not considered.

 Amount